-The Prostate Cancer Foundation has a significant role in promoting public awareness of this disease.
-With over 3000 New Zealand men being diagnosed each year, and with early detection leading to better outcomes, it is important that men are aware of the signs of potential disease and also of the checking and screening tests that are available from their doctor.
+The Prostate Cancer Foundation has a vital role in raising awareness of prostate cancer.
+With over 3500 New Zealand men being diagnosed each year, and with early detection leading to better outcomes, it is essential that men are aware of the signs of potential disease and the PSA (Prostate Specific Antigen) that is available from their doctor.

 Each year Blue September focuses on prostate cancer awareness.
-We actively encourage businesses and community groups to join in with their own promotional activities as part of this campaign.
+We actively encourage businesses and community groups to join in with their own promotional activities as part of this fundraising campaign.